julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 * The boats have to be within a certain boundary off of the North Carolina Coast.
 They typically fish 50 or more miles offshore around the Gulf Stream in hundreds to over a thousand feet of water.

-* 184 sportfishing boats ranging from 26 to 97 feet long entered the tournament.
+* 184 sport fishing boats ranging from 26 to 97 feet long entered the tournament.
 At least 4 different states, 90 cities, and 70 different boat manufacturers were represented (57 boats did not have their port city or state listed on the website).

 * Boats have to radio-in and report any activity, such as hooking-up to a fish, losing a fish, releasing a fish, or boating a fish.

 * A blue marlin must weigh at least 400 pounds or be at least 110 inches long in order to qualify.
 If the fish is brought to land and does not meet either of these criteria, that boat is penalized 400 points in the release division and 400 lbs on the next fish they land (if they land another one).
 This makes it very difficult to win any prize money.

 * The blue marlin must also be intact when weighed.
-This means if a shark were to take a bite of the fish as it is getting reeled in or if the propeller of the boat happened to cut the fish (both have happened), it would be disqualifed.
+This means if a shark were to take a bite of the fish as it is getting reeled in or if the propeller of the boat happened to cut the fish (both have happened), it would be disqualified.

 * There are many other rules that we won't go into detail about here (including acceptable baits and supplies, every boat must leave from the same inlet, etc).